1871fotc/fotc/docs/stories/lilian-cooper-walk.md

 1887‑1953

-William Forgan Smith was born on 15 February 1887 and came from humble beginnings as the child of Mary Forgan and George Smith, the head gardener of a Scottish family at Airlie Castle Estate.
+[William Forgan Smith](https://adb.anu.edu.au/biography/smith-william-forgan-bill-8489/text14933) was born on 15 February 1887 and came from humble beginnings as the child of Mary Forgan and George Smith, the head gardener of a Scottish family at Airlie Castle Estate.
 He was a painting and decorating apprentice in Glasgow and helped paint the interior of the Municipal Chambers, where later he was granted the Freedom of the City.

 In 1911, William moved to Mackay in Queensland under medical advice that a warmer climate would assist his chronic bronchial condition and where he met his wife Euphemia (Effie) Margaret Wilson.
 From this time, between 1913‑1942, until his resignation, he led a great career in Australian public life breaking all state parliamentary records at the time.
 He held office for a longer period than any other Labor Premier in Australia and was the only Queensland political leader to win the people's confidence at four successive elections, leading the Queensland Labor Party for 13 years.
 His record term at the head of the Queensland Government was one day short of 10 years and three months, from 17 June 1932 to 16 September 1942.

 After his time as Premier he took over the chairmanship of the Central Sugar Cane Prices Board, and later also chairmanship of the Sugar Board.
 Despite strained relations with the University of Queensland over funding and development, he was also granted an honorary Doctorate of Laws in 1935 and later appointed Chancellor in 1944, a position he retained until his death in 1953.
 The main arts building at the St Lucia campus is named in his honour.

-B. J. Costar, '[Smith, William Forgan (Bill) (1887‑1953)](https://adb.anu.edu.au/biography/smith-william-forgan-bill-8489/text14933)', Australian Dictionary of Biography, National Centre of Biography, Australian National University, https://adb.anu.edu.au/biography/smith-william-forgan-bill-8489/text14933, published first in hardcopy 1988

 ??? directions "Directions"